This post may contain affiliate links. Read the full disclosure policy here.

-In the early 1700s Amish colonists began settling in the rich farmlands of Pennsylvania and the Midwest.
+In the early 1700s Amish and Dutch colonists began settling in the rich farmlands of Pennsylvania and the Midwest.
 They emigrated from Europe with the hope that they would be able to have the freedom to live according to the principles of their religion.
-Those early Amish women did not quilt, rather using the featherbeds traditionally used in Europe.
-Over time, contact with outsiders combined with necessity, Amish women began creating quilts with the characteristic beauty and craftsmanship that are the hallmark of
+Those early pioneer women did not quilt, rather using the featherbeds traditionally used in Europe.
+Over time, with contact with outsiders combined with necessity, Amish women began creating quilts with the characteristic beauty and craftsmanship that are the hallmark of Amish quilts.

 Though there are examples of elaborate patchwork quilts that took enormous amounts of time to make, pieced quilts were generally the everyday bedcover, and designed to be made quickly.
 Since even small cloth remnants could be used in patchwork quilts, every scrap of fabric and usable portion of worn garments were saved and used in patchwork quilts.
 Pieced quilts became the most common type of quilt at that time.

 A variation of the utility quilt was the plain "tufted" quilt that is tied through in enough places to keep the filling from shifting and bunching.
 While a tufted quilt has no stitching holding the layers together, it does have the typical three layers seen in traditional quilts.